george-ma/ShowTime/README.md

 ## Creating an admin user

-If you wish to create/register an `admin user` directly, use the following endpoint:
+If you wish to create/register an `admin user` directly for yourself, use the following endpoint:

 - https://show-time-front.herokuapp.com/register/admin